Oxford, Worcester and Wolverhampton Railway: Initial opening

-More openings and enhancements
+Further openings and enhancements

 On 13 April 1854, a broad gauge train travelled the entire length of the main line between Oxford and Wolverhampton, and on 1 July that same year the last section of the OW&WR was opened to passengers, between Tipton and Cannock Road Junction; this followed the opening to goods which had taken place in April 1854.
 The Low Level station at Wolverhampton was unfinished, and for a time some OW&WR passenger trains continued to use the LNWR Stour Valley line.

 On 14 November 1854, the Great Western Railway opened its line between Birmingham Snow Hill and Wolverhampton Low Level.
 It joined the OW&WR at Priestfield.
 A mixed gauge link was opened from Cannock Road Junction to Stafford Road Junction.

 From this time, GWR passenger trains ran from Paddington and Birmingham to Wolverhampton, using the running powers over the OW&WR from Priestfield; these were the only regular broad gauge trains to run on the OW&WR, ceasing in October 1868.
 (In 1864 to 1867 there was a passenger service between Wolverhampton GWR and Manchester via Bushbury Junction; this was the only regular passenger service to use the section of line.)

 Termination of the working contract

-Early in 1855, the company terminated the working arrangement with C C Williams.
+Early in 1855, the company terminated the working arrangement with C. C. Williams.